wazuh/wazuh-documentation/source/installation-guide/more-installation-alternatives/offline-all-in-one.rst

     .. include:: /_templates/installations/elastic/common/enable_filebeat.rst

 #.
-Run the following command to make sure Filebeat is successfully installed:
+Run the following commands to make sure Filebeat is successfully installed and one shard only is configured:

     .. code-block:: console

       # filebeat test output

-An example response should look as follows:

     .. code-block:: none
      :class: output accordion-output